robere2/HypixelProtocol/README.md

 1. Install Java 17 or higher.
 If you're running this project through an IDE, it may take care of this step for you.
 2. Install the [Auth Me](https://www.curseforge.com/minecraft/mc-mods/auth-me) mod into the `/run/mods` folder.
 You will need this in order to authenticate and connect to Hypixel.
 3. Run `gradlew runClient` to start the client.
+4. Alternatively, run `gradlew build` to build the mod.

 I have tested these steps with Java 21 on a Windows 11 installation.
 I cannot guarantee whether they will work for all systems and Java versions.